Details: Compensation is competitive and based on experience.

 - Initiates, develops, and maintains strong relationships and partnerships with key external individuals and organizations to keep abreast of new research and best practices in the field; builds resources and capacity for the school's present and future needs

 - Provides input into the overall strategy of the organization

 - Common Core and other content area standards

 - Curriculum implementation (teaching moves, differentiation strategies, elements of effective classroom, understanding of ESL and Special Education)

 Educational Background and Work Experience

-- Bachelor’s and/or Masters degree in music education from an accredited college or university
+- Bachelor’s degree from an accredited college or university required

 Minimum Education Required

 Please submit an electronic application (including a VOICE-specific cover letter and resume) at https://voicecharterschool.tedk12.com/hire/index.aspx